Diana Ross: 1970–1980: Solo career and films

-In May 1970, Ross released her eponymous debut solo album, which included her signature songs, "Reach Out and Touch (Somebody's Hand)" and "Ain't No Mountain High Enough", the latter becoming Ross's first number-one solo single.
-Follow-up albums, Everything Is Everything (1970) and Surrender (1971) came out shortly afterwards.
-In 1971, the ballad "I'm Still Waiting" became her first number-one single in the UK.
+In May 1970, Ross released her eponymous debut solo album.
+While her debut solo single, "Reach Out and Touch (Somebody's Hand)", was a moderate top 20 hit, her second single, a psychedelic soul rendition of Ashford & Simpson's "Ain't No Mountain High Enough" became her first number-one solo single on the Billboard Hot 100 and was her first song to receive a Grammy nomination.
+Despite the debut's success, Ross only experienced moderate US chart success with her three subsequent studio albums, Everything Is Everything and Surrender.

+Ross' chart success was much more impressive in the UK where she scored her first number one solo hit there with the soul ballad "I'm Still Waiting".
+In the first two years of her solo career, Ross recorded five top 20 UK singles and four top ten singles out of six releases.
 Later in 1971, Ross starred in her first solo television special, Diana!, which included the Jackson 5.

-In 1971, Diana Ross began working on her first film, Lady Sings the Blues (1972), which was a loosely based biography on singer Billie Holiday.
-Despite some criticism of her for taking the role, once the film opened in October 1972, Ross won critical acclaim for her performance in the film.
+In 1972, Ross made her first film venture with Lady Sings the Blues, a loosely based biography on singer Billie Holiday.
+Following its opening that October, Ross won critical acclaim for her performance in the film.
 Jazz critic Leonard Feather, a friend of Holiday's, praised Ross for "expertly capturing the essence of Lady Day".
 Ross's role in the film won her Golden Globe Award and Academy Award nominations for Best Actress.
-The soundtrack to Lady Sings the Blues became just as successful, reaching No. 1 on the Billboard 200, staying there for two weeks, and selling two million units.
+The soundtrack to Lady Sings the Blues became just as successful, reaching number one on the Billboard 200, staying there for two weeks, and selling two million units.
 In November 1972, Ross sung the song "When We Grow Up" for the children's album, Free to Be...
 You and Me.

+In 1973, three years after her first US chart-topper, Ross returned to the top of the US pop charts with the Michael Masser-produced ballad "Touch Me in the Morning".
+Its subsequent parent album of the same name became her first top ten album on the Billboard 200.
+Later in the year, a highly anticipated duet album with label mate Marvin Gaye, Diana & Marvin, found international success.